 If you increase the symmetry in the problem by an action, that should be your MOST PROMISING ACTION.

 Most promising course of action for first weighing is then,

 4 balls weighed against 4 others, with 4 balls kept aside.

 The figure below shows the first weighing combination.

-Conclusion: All eight balls are suspect.
+Conclusion: Four kept aside balls are good and all eight balls weighed are suspect.
 Specifically,

 1.1.
 Either the left side up-going four balls contain the fake lighter ball, or